SetuCoder/Genie-Voice-Assistant/README.md

 ![Genie decor](readme-media/Genie-decor.png)

 Now, you need to utter "Genie" to get it into listening mode.
 Once you utter the wake word, it will listen for your command.
-Refer to **Features** to see all the things it can do.
+Refer to the **What can it do?** section below to see all the things it can do.
 After the command is given, it will process the command and speak the output.
 For commands that need a follow-up, you are expected to reply to the question it has; then it gives an output.

 As Genie is designed to run in the background, every time you want it to respond, you simply say "Genie" and it will say "Yes Boss", indicating you can proceed with your query.